Jaimeloeuf/DDB/README.md

 Meaning that instead of using the mySQL connector, you will use the "repo name"-mySQL connector, which is basically the mySQL connector with a wrapper over it to implement the permissions layer.
 Also if you do not want to use those, we recommend our very own distributed database software that you can use.
 It is essentially a database that has this permission layer already built in, so when you use it, you can just treat the permission layer as if it is the database directly.
 This will be a direct wrapping using the permissions layer, so that it will be "more secure" as there isn't any additional connection overhead to a database as this becomes the database.

-## Use Case
-So instead of configuring all your different database in your polyglot persistence system to have the same permissions set and needing to learn all of them, this gives you kinda of like a central control of the permissions, where you can control everything on this layer.